ci-lab-cz/streamd/README.md

                         Ex: 3 4.
                         If 2 or 3 or 4 step(s) are used --wdir_to_continue argument should be
-                        used to provide directories with files obtained during the previous steps
+                        used to provide directories with files obtained during the previous steps --wdir_to_continue DIRNAME [DIRNAME ...]

-Continue or Extend Molecular Dynamics Simulation:
-  --wdir_to_continue DIRNAME [DIRNAME ...]
                         single or multiple directories contain simulations created by the tool.
-Use with steps 2,3,4 to continue run. ' Should consist of: tpr, cpt, xtc and all_ligand_resid.txt files.
+                        Use with steps 2,3,4 to continue the run.
+Should consist of: tpr, cpt, xtc and all_ligand_resid.txt files.
 File all_ligand_resid.txt is optional and used to run md analysis for the ligands.
-If you want to continue your own simulation not created by the tool use --tpr, --cpt, --xtc and --wdir or arguments (--ligand_list_file is optional and required to run md analysis after simulation ) --deffnm preffix for md files
+If you want to continue your own simulation not created by the tool use --tpr, --cpt, --xtc and --wdir or arguments (--ligand_list_file is optional and required to run md analysis after simulation )

+Continue or Extend Molecular Dynamics Simulation:
+  --deffnm preffix for md files
                         Used to run, extend or continue the simulation.
                         If --wdir_to_continue is used files as deffnm.tpr, deffnm.cpt, deffnm.xtc will be searched from --wdir_to_continue directories
-  --tpr FILENAME        tpr file from the previous MD simulation --cpt FILENAME        cpt file from previous simulation --xtc FILENAME        xtc file from previous simulation --ligand_list_file all_ligand_resid.txt
+  --tpr FILENAME        use explicit tpr to continue a non-StreaMD simulation --cpt FILENAME        use explicit cpt to continue a non-StreaMD simulation --xtc FILENAME        use explicit xtc to continue a non-StreaMD simulation --ligand_list_file all_ligand_resid.txt
-                        If you want automatic md analysis for ligands was run after continue of simulation you should set ligand_list file.
+                        If you want automatic md analysis for ligands was run after continue of non-StreaMD simulation you should set ligand_list file.
 Format of the file (no headers): user_ligand_id gromacs_ligand_id.
 Example: my_ligand UNL.
 Can be set up or placed into --wdir_to_continue directory(ies)
-  --ligand_id UNL       If you want to run an automatic md analysis for the ligand after continue of simulation you can set ligand_id if it is not UNL default value
+  --ligand_id UNL       If you want to run an automatic md analysis for a ligand after continue of simulation you can set ligand_id if it is not UNL as a default value

 Boron-containing molecules or MCPBPY usage (use together with Standard Molecular Dynamics Simulation Run arguments group):
   --activate_gaussian module load Gaussian/09-d01